We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 Gold leaf, incredibly thin and must be handled with the utmost care.
 These are used, for example, for the gilding on a picture frame.

 Angelica shows a pair of rococo frames from the 18th century that she is renovating, where she “picked out the original gilding”.
-They belong to her own collection.

 A gilder uses different molds to make ornaments and repairs (like on my frame, more on that later).
 Below we see molds in different materials.
 In the past, sulphur molds were often used, and sometimes still are.
 Plaster is a common mold material, the advantage is that it lasts forever.
 Today, silicone is also used, which doesn’t age very well, but if you don’t need to save the mold, it’s still possible.